Many of you are familiar with what became my last date for Valentine’s Day…

-Though a little shorter and older than my usual type, knowing she was available, I couldn’t pass up the chance to spend the evening with this beautiful woman.
+She was a little shorter and older than my usual type, but knowing I was dateless and she was available, I couldn’t pass up the chance to spend the evening with this beautiful woman.
 As it turned out, we ended up spending the entire day together.
 I came by with a morning flower and we sipped fancy coffee together.
-I’d also brought some authentic German pastries.
-She had a beautiful smile, even with the crumbs.
+I also brought some authentic German pastries.
+She had a beautiful smile, even through the crumbs.

-We talked through a few cups about so many things while the time passed, and we shared so much of what we had in common.
-Her eyes were soft, her home immaculate, and her colorful walls were full of life, love and memories past.
-Particularly fond of her stories of family and friends, she made us laugh and cry at the same time.
+We talked through a few cups about so many things while the time passed, and shared so much of what we had in common.
+Her eyes were soft, her home immaculate, and her colorful walls were full of life, love and important memories.
+Particularly fond of her stories of family and friends, she made us both laugh and cry at the same time.
 She was a wealth of remembrances and nostalgia wrapped up in a pretty little Valentine’s dress for the occasion.

-The day wore on into afternoon and I helped her with some things she hadn’t reached nor repaired in some time.
-She hadn’t had a man around the house for a few years now and I tried to show off a little by doing chores she couldn’t and getting dirty for tasks she wouldn’t.
+The day wore on into afternoon and I helped her with some things she hadn’t been able to reach, replace nor repair in quite some time.
+She hadn’t had a man around the house for a few years now so I tried to show off a little by doing chores she couldn’t and getting dirty for tasks she wouldn’t.
 I rather enjoyed impressing her and she was every shade of thankful.
 I love that in a woman.

-In the car, I’d placed the wrapped box of her favorite See’s candy on her seat as a surprise, and her appreciation was absolutely glowing.
+In the car, I’d placed a wrapped box of her favorite See’s candy on her seat as a surprise, and her appreciation was absolutely glowing.
 Given the month and the day, neither of us seemed very alarmed at the love and care we obviously had for one another.
-Admittedly, the holiday was a little awkward for both of us in our own ways, but throwing caution to the wind, we warmed up to the idea.
-I kissed her cheek.
+Admittedly, the holiday was a little awkward for both of us in our own ways, but throwing caution to the wind, we warmed up to the idea and I kissed her on the cheek.

 I’d chosen a nearby restaurant where we ate by candlelight and talked and laughed about all the other couples in the room.
-We watched one young couple get engaged right there and we both cried a little at the sight.
-I love that in her..
+We watched one young couple get engaged right then and there and we both shed happy tears at the sight.
+I love that in her.

-So, with a dreamy Valentine’s Day coming to a close, I drove her home and walked her to her door where we promised we’d see each other again.
-And I hugged her.
-And I kissed her on the cheek again.
+So, with our dreamy Valentine’s Day coming to a close, I drove her home and walked her to her door where we promised we’d see each other again.
+And I hugged her and kissed her goodnight on the cheek again.

 And as she walked in and turned out the light, I said “I had a wonderful time.
 I’m sorry he couldn’t make it.
 I miss him too, but I’m glad I could spend this day with you, Mom.”

 She smiled.
 “Me too, Donnie.
-Thanks and Happy Valentine’s Day.
+Thanks for a fun Valentine’s day.
 Drive home carefully.”